This spot has been added by

-Everyone passionate about the undersea world won’t want to miss the opportunity of snorkeling on the Great Barrier Reef, especially if they happen to visit Eastern Australia.
+Every sea life addict won’t want to miss the opportunity of snorkeling on the Great Barrier Reef, especially if they happen to visit Eastern Australia.
 Norman Reef is one of the most accessible spots in the Outer reef, the external part of the barrier famous for its exceptional biodiversity.
-Here, snorkelers swim amongst hundreds of bright-colored fish species in the deep-blue waters following the drop-off.
+Here, snorkelers swim amongst hundreds of bright-colored fish species in the deep-blue waters edging the drop-off.

-You will enter the water either from the platform (if you have been given access to it), or from your boat.
+You will enter the water either from the platform (if your tour includes time on the platform), or from your boat.

-Lunch meal is included in day excursions.
+Lunch is included in day tours.
 Snacks and drinks can be bought onboard and on the floating platform.

 These spots are accessible to anyone with basic snorkeling skills, and feeling comfortable in the water and with his snorkeling gear.
 You will enter the water from the shore (beach, pontoon, ladder, rocks) or from a boat.
 The water height in the sea entrance area is reasonable, but you will not necessarily be within your depth.
 Moderate currents can occur in the area, even when the sea conditions are good.
 The distance to swim to reach the most interesting snorkeling areas of the spot does not exceed 200 meters.